… it all starts with a complete understanding of the customer

 - the introduction of ladies high heel boots

-- more of the color black in its fashion lines (a basic color staple)
+- more of the colour black in its fashion lines (a basic colour staple)

 The result of the new customer understanding resulted in a 13% jump in 2014 sales, with a dramatically increased profit margin.

 How can you gain deep customer insights for your business?